wdnf/wdnf.github.io/js/dom/editelement.md

-# Editing a element using JS
+# Editing a element using JavaScript

 ## Editing the element's content